Chinese people in Japan: Pre-modern era

+According to a study conducted in 2021, a large number of East Asian people with ancestry mainly resembling Han people arrived in Japan around 300 AD during the Kofun period.
+This group is responsible for 71% of the ancestry in the modern Japanese population.

 In 499 CE, a Chinese Buddhist missionary Hui Shen, paid visit to an island east of China known as Fusang, typically identified with modern-day Japan, which was described in the 7th-century Liang Shu.

 Master Jianzhen came to Japan in 754 CE, he helped to propagate Buddhism in Japan and introduce the Vinaya with the establishment of Ritsu School.
 Emperor Shōmu and Empress Kōmyō received their ordination from him and he also established Tōshōdai-ji, he is also an important conductor of Chinese culture with the introduction of Traditional Chinese medicine, Chinese calligraphy and other Tang era cultural relics into Japan.

 According to the Shinsen Shōjiroku (815), 176 Chinese aristocratic families lived in the Kinai area of Honshu, around the modern-day Kansai region.
 These immigrant clans were referred to as Toraijin (渡来人).

 Sakanoue no Tamuramaro (坂上 田村麻呂, 758 – June 17, 811) was a court noble, general and shōgun of the early Heian period of Japan.
 According to the Shoku Nihongi, an official historical record, the Sakanoue clan is descended from Emperor Ling of Han China.
 The Sakanoue clan's family tree shows that Tamuramaro is a 14th-generation descendant of Ling.

 During the Mongol invasions of China, many Chinese refugees fled to Japan.
 Some of these Chinese refugees became immensely powerful, for example, Mugaku Sogen, a Chinese Zen Buddhist who fled to Japan after the fall of the Song dynasty.
 After fleeing Japan, Mugaku Sogen became an advisor to the then ruler of Japan, Hōjō Tokimune.
 The Chinese refugees who fled the Mongols warned the Japanese that the Mongols would also intend to invade Japan.
 Mugaku Sogen gave a bad report to Tokimune about the barbarity and cruelty of the Mongols after witnessing Mongol soldiers killing his fellow monks at a monastery.
 This encouraged Tokimune to not pay tribute to the Mongols as the emissaries Kublai Khan sent to Japan demanded, and instead resist the Mongols in their later attempted invasions of Japan.
 During the second Mongol invasion of Japan, many Chinese soldiers landed in Japan.
 After the Mongol defeat, the Japanese defenders killed all the Koreans, Mongols, and Jurchen soldiers they found, except for the Southern Chinese, who the Japanese felt had been coerced by the Mongols into joining the attack on Japan.
 The Southern Chinese soldiers were spared from being killed by the Japanese, but instead forced to become slaves.